Use of Generative AI in PGR assessments

 How you will store or can share your work should be considered and documented as part of your Data Management Plan.

 It is likely that you will prepare work for public dissemination though publication or conferences.
-Further guidance on this is given in the Assessment criteria for research degrees and Gen AI section.
+Further guidance on publishable work is given in the Assessment criteria for research degrees and Gen AI section.

 Consult your supervisor